Van der Pol Oscillator Tuning via Backpropagation through Harmonic Balance¤

 print(f"Starting L={L_val*1e6:.2f} µH, C={C_val*1e9:.2f} nF → f0={f0/1e6:.3f} MHz")

-# Fixed sinusoidal warm start for the joint optimisation loss — amplitude 2 V at osc_node,
+# Fixed sinusoidal warm start for the joint optimisation loss — amplitude 2 V at osc_idx,

 # all other nodes zero.
-This is above the basin-of-attraction saddle (~1.15 V) for all
+This is advanced initialization over the flat HB state vector.

 _phase_k = 2.0 * jnp.pi * jnp.arange(K, dtype=jnp.float64) / K